 The Director of Career and Support Services provides career counseling in areas of career exploration, career planning, and choice of major.
-A variety of personal assessment instruments are offered along with computerized career guidance software to provide additional career exploration assistance.
+A variety of assessment instruments are offered along with computerized career guidance software to provide additional career exploration assistance.
 The career library in Student Services may also be helpful for students.

-Central Maine Community College takes pride in the excellent placement record of its graduates.
 The Director of Placement Services provides formal job placement services for students and works closely with business and industry to develop opportunities for positions throughout the State.
-Day and evening hours are available by appointment and all of the above mentioned services can be accessed through the Student Services Offices in Jalbert Hall.
+Day and evening hours are available by appointment for all of the above mentioned services and can be accessed through Student Services in Jalbert